about

 You be the judge.

-Member affiliations: RWA, Sisters in Crime, Hearts Through History, Contemporary Romance Writers, Kiss of Death, Romantic Women’s Fiction, and Great Lakes Fiction Writers.
+Member affiliations: RWA, Hearts Through History, Contemporary Romance Writers, Kiss of Death, Fantasy, Futuristic, and Paranormal, Michigan Romance Writers, Romance Women’s Fiction, Passionate Ink